 Krull was also blessed with a magnificent and unique visual style.
 The film’s otherworldly settings were brought to life through a combination of well-chosen Italian locations and some beautifully-designed sets.

 Of course, colourful special effects made up a big part of Krull’s eye-candy appeal.

-There were also some cool monster movie-styled effects, the best example being what happened to the Slayers when they died: their helmets would split open, unleashing a gaggle of squid-like things that would shoot out and burrow into the ground.
+There were also some cool monster movie-style effects, the best example being what happened to the Slayers when they died: their helmets would split open, unleashing a gaggle of squid-like things that would shoot out and burrow into the ground.

 The film further benefited from sincere performances by a well-chosen cast.
 Ken Marshall, who rose to prominence by playing Marco Polo in a hit television miniseries, made a good, old-fashioned hero in the swashbuckler mode.

-Lysette Anthony was lovely and quite eye-pleasing as the fair Princess, while respected English actors Freddie Jones and Francesca Annis added a bit of old-school class as Yynr and the Widow of the Web.
+Lysette Anthony was lovely and eye-pleasing as the fair Princess, while respected English actors Freddie Jones and Francesca Annis added a bit of old-school class as Yynr and the Widow of the Web.

 Krull was also notable for its supporting cast of future stars: Liam Neeson later gained worldwide attention with roles in films like Schindler’s List (1993) and Robbie Coltrane would become a recurring character in James Bond films like Goldeneye (1995).